JOrjales-CDDO/BaselineCommission/README.md

 (particularly prevalent in the pain points section).
 The timeliness KPI also adjusts the entry from 5d, 5w for days and weeks respectively to be set as hours for consistency across services.

+There is also a set of commands to replace any strings of unknown, N/A, Not sure etc with NA to ensure consistency in how unknown values are handled.

 ### Bespoke tables